-LEVEL II SEMESTER: II COURSE CODE: LITS 2507 COURSE TITLE: INTRODUCTION TO WEST INDIAN POETRY B: SELECTED WEST INDIAN POETS NUMBER OF CREDITS: 3 PRE-REQUISITES: LITS1001
+COURSE TITLE: INTRODUCTION TO WEST INDIAN POETRY B: SELECTED WEST INDIAN POETS

 COURSE DESCRIPTION: This course focuses on four poets.
-It examines closely representative samples of their work and focuses on important themes and concerns such as: history, race/ethnicity, identity, politics, landscape, time, death, desire, journey/quest, and the situation of the artist.
-While the central focus will be on the individual talent of each poet, LITS2507 will ultimately be concerned with the larger objective of determining what these poets have contributed to the emerging tradition of anglophone West Indian poetry.
+It examines closely representative samples of their work and focuses on important themes and concerns including history, race/ethnicity, identity, politics, landscape, time, death, desire, journey/quest, and the situation of the artist.
+The course will explore what these poets have contributed to the tradition of poetry in the region.
 A comparative perspective will be employed.
-Particular attention will be paid to craft and form and to the relationship between oral and scribal modes focused on in LITS2506.